MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/sales-tax/sales-tax-troubleshooting-field-value-taxtrans-incorrect.md

 ms.dyn365.ops.version: 10.0.1
 ---

-# Incorrect field value in TaxTrans
+# Field value is incorrect in TaxTrans

 If a field value in **TaxTrans** is incorrect, use the information in this article to try to resolve the issue.

 ## Overview of values

 The following list shows how **TaxTrans**, **TaxUncommitted**, and **TmpTaxWorkTrans** are similar data sets, but in work differently.

 - **TaxTrans** is the final posted tax transaction result persisted in the database.
 - **TaxUncommitted** is the intermediate calculated tax result persisted in the database (if applicable), which will be used later in posting.
 - **TmpTaxWorkTrans** is the temporary calculated tax result in the in-memory table (Table Type = InMemory).

 If you find the root cause of an incorrect **TaxTrans** column, you've also found the root cause of an incorrect **TaxUncommitted** or **TmpTaxWorkTrans** column as the three columns are copied from each other.

 Typically, during tax calculation, **TmpTaxWorkTrans** is generated, and then, if applicable, **TaxUncommitted** is generated.
 During tax posting, **TaxTrans** is generated.

 ## Add breakpoints

 To add breakpoints, complete the following steps:

-1. Add extensions and breakpoints in *insert()* and *update()* in the extensions as shown below.
+1. Add extensions and breakpoints in `insert()` and `update()` in the extensions as shown below.

      - **TaxTrans**